prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: Before

 - 2 `lwb`'s are written to VDEV 1...

    - but only a single flush is issued to it.

 - Additionally, all flushes are issued at the very end.

 ---